kongware/ftor/README.md

 ```
 ## Algebraic Data Types

-[PLEASE NOTE: ftor's ADT implementation is still premature and untested.]
+**PLEASE NOTE: The entire ADT implementation is broken and needs to be reimplemented!**

 ADTs give ftor's type system the notion of alternatives.
 They are composite types that can contain several types but only one can exist at a time.
 For each case you have a constructor to create the corresponding values and with pattern matching you can determine which case exists respectively.
 ADTs are a refinement of tagged unions, which are a refinement of union types themselves.